korpling/pepperModules-TEIModules/README.md

 For a simple Pepper workflow you need at least one importer and one exporter.

-This project provides an importer to import data coming from a wide range of xml formats to Salt.
-A detailed description of that mapping can be found in section [GenericXMLImporter](#details).
+This project provides an importer to import data coming from the [TEI P5 format](http://www.tei-c.org/Guidelines/P5/) to Salt.
+A detailed description of that mapping can be found in section [TEIImporter](#details).

 ## Requirements
 Since the here provided module is a plugin for Pepper, you need an instance of the Pepper framework.
 If you do not already have a running Pepper instance, click on the link below and download the latest stable version (not a SNAPSHOT):